 SHIVLING ROW: Did Salman Khan HURT Religious Sentiments At Dabangg 3 Sets?
 Issues Clarifications!

-Bollywood superstar Salman Khan, who is currently shooting for Dabangg 3 in the religious town Maheshwar in Madhya Pradesh, gets embroiled into a controversy when photographs of a 'Shivling' covered with wooden planks during the shooting of the surfaced on social media, leaving many pissed.
+Bollywood superstar Salman Khan, who is currently shooting for Dabangg 3 in the religious town Maheshwar in Madhya Pradesh, got embroiled in a controversy when photographs of a 'Shivling' covered with wooden planks during the shooting of the movie surfaced on social media, leaving many pissed.
 Salman, later issued a clarification and said the 'Shivling' was covered with wooden planks to protect the idol and maintain its sanctity.

 View this post on Instagram